The Ultimate Guide to Lake Myvatn

 Biology of Lake Myvatn

 The presence of midges in the lake is a large reason for the rich birdlife found at Lake Myvatn, which is known for its abundance of duck species.
-The rich supply of aquatic insects, especially midges provide a valuable food resource for the ducks during certain periods.
+The rich supply of aquatic insects, especially midges, provides a valuable food resource for the ducks during certain periods.

 Most of the ducks in Lake Myvatn are migratory, arriving in spring from northwestern Europe.
 The most common species are the tufted duck and the greater scaup, but other species include the barrow's goldeneye, the northern shoveler, and the mallard.
-A bird museum can be found in the area, Sigurgeir's Bird Museum, that has a specimen of every Icelandic breeding bird there is, except one; the Grey Phalarope.
+A bird museum can be found in the area, Sigurgeir's Bird Museum, which has a specimen of every Icelandic breeding bird there, except one, the Grey Phalarope.

 In the mid-20th century, there was a significant decline in the marimo population in Lake Myvatn because of environmental reasons, causing the colonies to disappear.
-The ecosystem of the lake is now improving, and small marimo balls are forming again.
+The lake's ecosystem is now improving, and small marimo balls are forming again.

 What is the Diamond Circle?